 There are plenty of individual health insurance plans to choose from.
 Here are the most common types:

 HMOs (Health Maintenance Organization).
 HMOs are one of the most affordable health plans available — and they offer comprehensive coverage.
 HMOs create networks of doctors, hospitals, clinics, specialists, and other care providers.
-Most HMO networks consist of thousands of health care professionals, ensuring you'll have convenient access to medical care when you need it.
+Most HMO networks consist of thousands of health industry professionals, ensuring you'll have convenient access to medical care when you need it.

 PPOs (Preferred Provider Organization) .
-The PPO is an affordable individual health insurance plan with an added benefit — you'll have coverage with any health care provider.
+The PPO is an affordable individual plan with an added benefit — you'll have coverage with any health care provider.
 That means you can see any doctor or specialist you want, and your plan will cover the care.
-The PPO is great for flexible, comprehensive, and affordable health care.
+The PPO is great for flexible, comprehensive, and affordable care.

 - Fee For Service (FFS) Plans.
 The FFS plan is the traditional form of individual health insurance.
 It works very simply — you get the care you need, then you're reimbursed for a percentage of the cost.